How to Build an AI Agent

 How many types of AI agents are there?

-When exploring how to build an AI agent, organizations develop and deploy various intelligent agents, each designed for specific functions.
+When exploring AI agent development, organizations develop and deploy various intelligent agents, each designed for specific functions.
 Below are some key examples:

 Simple Reflex Agents